lucasthormann/forward-backward-chaining-demo/README.md

 return false
 ```
 2. Forward Chaining
-- The technique chosen to diagnose a disease was the Forward Chaining Algorithm.
-This algorithm functions via a few simple data structures aswell.
-The algorithms functionalty in essence is described via this psuedo-code:
+- The technique implemented to recommend a treatment predicated on the diagnosis was the forward chaining algorithm.
+This algorithm functions via a few simple data structures as well.
+The algorithm's functionalty (in essence) is described via this psuedo-code:
 ```
 Forward-Chaining
 repeat
 	for every rule do
-		if antecedents match assertions in the rule set and consequents would change the working memory then
-			Create triggered rule instance
+		if antecedents match assertions in the rule set and consequents would change the working memory then Create triggered rule instance
 		end if
 	end for
-	Pick one triggered rule instance, using conflict resolution strategy if needed, and fire it (throw away other instances) until no change in working memory, or no STOP signal
+	Pick one triggered rule instance, using conflict resolution strategy if needed, and fire it (throw away other instances) until no change in working memory or no STOP signal
 ```